aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/chart-globalization-settings/_index.md

 ## **Possible Usage Scenarios**

-Aspose.Cells APIs have exposed the [**ChartGlobalizationSettings**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chartglobalizationsettings/) class in order to deal with the scenarios where the user wishes to set chart component to different language. custom labels for Subtotals in a spreadsheet.
+Aspose.Cells APIs have exposed the [**ChartGlobalizationSettings**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chartglobalizationsettings/) class in order to deal with scenarios where the user wishes to set chart components to different languages, such as custom labels for subtotals in a spreadsheet.

 ## **Introduction to ChartGlobalizationSettings Class**

-The [**ChartGlobalizationSettings**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chartglobalizationsettings/) class currently offers the following 8 methods which can be overridden in a custom class to translate such as AxisTitle name, AxisUnit name, ChartTitle name and so on to different language.
+The [**ChartGlobalizationSettings**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chartglobalizationsettings/) class currently offers the following eight methods which can be overridden in a custom class to translate items such as AxisTitle name, AxisUnit name, ChartTitle name, and so on, to different languages.

-1. [**GetAxisTitleName**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chartglobalizationsettings/getaxistitlename/): Gets the name of Title for Axis.
+1. [**GetAxisTitleName**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chartglobalizationsettings/getaxistitlename/): Gets the title name for the axis.
-1. [**GetAxisUnitName**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chartglobalizationsettings/getaxisunitname/): Gets the Name of Axis Unit.
+2. [**GetAxisUnitName**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chartglobalizationsettings/getaxisunitname/): Gets the name of the axis unit.
-1. [**GetChartTitleName**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chartglobalizationsettings/getcharttitlename/): Gets the name of Chart Title.
+3. [**GetChartTitleName**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chartglobalizationsettings/getcharttitlename/): Gets the name of the chart title.
-1. [**GetLegendDecreaseName**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chartglobalizationsettings/getlegenddecreasename/): Gets the name of Decrease for Legend.
+4. [**GetLegendDecreaseName**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chartglobalizationsettings/getlegenddecreasename/): Gets the name for the “Decrease” label in the legend.
-1. [**GetLegendIncreaseName**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chartglobalizationsettings/getlegendincreasename/): Gets the name of increase for Legend.
+5. [**GetLegendIncreaseName**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chartglobalizationsettings/getlegendincreasename/): Gets the name for the “Increase” label in the legend.
-1. [**GetLegendTotalName**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chartglobalizationsettings/getlegendtotalname/): Gets the name of Total for Legend.
+6. [**GetLegendTotalName**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chartglobalizationsettings/getlegendtotalname/): Gets the name for the “Total” label in the legend.
-1. [**GetOtherName**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chartglobalizationsettings/getothername/): Gets the name of "Other" labels for Chart.
+7. [**GetOtherName**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chartglobalizationsettings/getothername/): Gets the name of the “Other” label for the chart.
-1. [**GetSeriesName**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chartglobalizationsettings/getseriesname/): Gets the name of Series in the Chart.
+8. [**GetSeriesName**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chartglobalizationsettings/getseriesname/): Gets the name of a series in the chart.

 ### **Custom language translation**
 Here, we will create a waterfall chart based on the following data.
 The names of chart components will be displayed in English in the chart.
-We will use a Turkish language example to show how to display the Chart Title, Legend Increase/Decrease names, Total name, and Axis Title in Turkish.
+We will use a Turkish language example to show how to display the chart title, legend increase/decrease names, total name, and axis title in Turkish.

 ![todo:image_alt_text](sample.png)